Tympanuchus cupido pinnatus

 In the Panhandle, Greater Prairie-Chicken is expanding westward, although it may occur with some regularity only in extreme eastern Sheridan Co and in and near Crescent Lake NWR in Garden Co.
 Recent reports from Sheridan Co are of three at Smith Lake WMA 10 Aug 2006, one on a Sharp-tailed Grouse lek in southeast Sheridan Co 20 Apr 2016, three about 20 miles south of Gordon 7 Jun 2016, one at Walgren Lake 20 May 2018, and two “Possible” breeding reports from central Sheridan Co (Mollhoff 2016).
 Three were about halfway between Merriman and Gordon along Irwin Road in extreme northwestern Cherry Co 16 Oct 2023.
 In Garden Co, the small populations in the CLNWR area continue, possibly increasing; at known lek sites, 21 were a few miles north of Oshkosh and wo were at the Blue Creek Road 81 crossing nearby, and about 10 were heard from two directions at CLNWR, all sightings 3 Apr-11 Jun 2024.
 Previous records in the same area were of up to three each year 2017-2020 Apr-Jun and Sep; four were at Crescent Lake WMA 10 Apr 2021, one south of there near Blue Creek the same day, and two heard in the same area 9 Jul.
 Earliest records from CLNWR include 11 Jun 1991, and two “Possible” breeding reports (Mollhoff 2016).
 The only other Panhandle reports are of two in Cheyenne Co 12 Apr 2011, one in Deuel Co 20 May 2016, two in Deuel Co 1 Sep 2019, three there 6 Sep 2020, one in Morrill Co 4 May 2018, and single “Possible” and “Probable” reports from northeastern Morrill Co (Mollhoff 2016).
 That expansion is occurring at the western edge of the species’ range is supported by Berger et al (2023).

 In northeast Nebraska, there is a long-standing population in central Cedar Co, and small numbers occur as far east as Buckskin Hills WMA, Dixon Co, where at least two leks have been active since at least 2003; peak count there is 24 in 2009.
 The range also includes most of Antelope Co and extends eastward to southwestern Pierce Co, where 29 were on a lek on 543 Road 2 Apr 2022, northwestern Madison Co to the Battle Creek area, and northwestern Boone Co, where 254 were tallied 29 Dec 2019 (Jason Thiele, personal communication).
-Adjacent to the east, there are several reports for Stanton and Wayne Cos; singles were in southeastern Wayne Co 5 Apr 2014 and 18 Apr 2019, presaging reports in Stanton Co in 2020 and 2021 in the Elkhorn River Valley; one of 11 near Wood Duck WMA, Stanton Co 3 Apr 2020 was displaying and four were there 8 May, and in 2021 booming was heard there 15 May.
+Adjacent to the east, there are several reports for Stanton and Wayne Cos; singles were in southeastern Wayne Co 5 Apr 2014 and 18 Apr 2019, and one was in Wayne, Wayne Co 19 Nov 2024.
+There were reports in Stanton Co in 2020 and 2021 in the Elkhorn River Valley; one of 11 near Wood Duck WMA, Stanton Co 3 Apr 2020 was displaying and four were there 8 May, and in 2021 booming was heard there 15 May.
 Three miles southeast of Stanton, Stanton Co booming was heard 6 May 2021.
-There were three reports for Stanton Co in 2024, 27 Mar-1 May.
+There were four reports for Stanton Co in 2024, three from 27 Mar-1 May and 18 Oct.
 Only the second report for Cuming Co were six near Wisner 10 Mar 2024; the only previous report for Cuming Co was 24 Oct 1981, likely a fall wanderer.

 Near the Platte River Valley in the northeast, there are several records from an area of sandhills in Nance, Merrick, and extreme southwestern Platte Co, none since 2021.
 Unexpected was one displaying on a gravel road southwest of Scribner, Dodge Co 17 Apr 2022 (Amanda Johnson, personal communication).